ISEAGE-ISU/itocdc-2014-anomalies/OpenSourceCodeAnomaly/grading.md

-ten pts if url is provided to their forked project and there commits are pushed.
+Twenty points if url is provided to their forked project and there commits are pushed.